 Since arriving in New York in 1982, pianist, composer, arranger and educator Michael Weiss has firmly established his reputation working with numerous jazz legends.
-Perhaps best known through his fifteen year tenure as pianist with Johnny Griffin, Weiss has also been a member of the bands of Art Farmer, the Jazztet, Slide Hampton, Frank Wess, Charles McPherson, Lou Donaldson, Junior Cook/Bill Hardman Quintet, Mingus Epitaph, and Jon Hendricks.
-He is currently a regular member of the Vanguard Jazz Orchestra.
+Perhaps best known through his fifteen year tenure as pianist with Johnny Griffin, Weiss has also been a member of the bands of Art Farmer, the Jazztet, Slide Hampton, Frank Wess, Charles McPherson, Lou Donaldson, Junior Cook/Bill Hardman Quintet, the Vanguard Jazz Orchestra, Mingus Epitaph, and Jon Hendricks.
 Weiss has also performed with Joe Henderson, Woody Shaw, George Coleman, Clifford Jordan, Pepper Adams, Cecil Payne, Nancy Wilson, Donald Byrd, Randy Brecker, Jimmy Heath, Clark Terry, Phil Woods, Gary Bartz, Wynton Marsalis and Ron Carter among others.

 Weiss has also earned recognition as a composer.
 He is a two-time Chamber Music America grant recipient and was the grand prize winner of the 2000 BMI/Thelonious Monk Institute's Composition Competition presented to him by Wayne Shorter.

 Weiss has recorded for the Criss Cross, SteepleChase, and DIW labels.
 The press were unanimous in their praise of Weiss’ latest release, "Soul Journey" (Sintra), a collection of original compositions for septet:

 "Weiss’ shrewd writing and arranging skills are as clearly in view as his sleek piano work." – The New Yorker

 "Weiss has a rich palette of composing devices at his command." – Downbeat